OmarMiniesy/Notes/Defensive Security/Endpoint Security/Log Files.md

 ### Unix Files

+> Logs are present in the `/var/log` directory on Unix systems.

 ###### `/var/log/auth.log`
  Has authorization information about user logins and authentication mechanisms used.
 - Has the date, followed by the [[IP]] of the machine that the log was generated on, the process and process ID that generated the log , the description of the log.